dmazine/arch-linux-install/README.md

 Type `o` to create a new empty GUID partition table (GPT).

-Type `n` to create the boot partition.
+Type `n` to create the EFI partition.

 ```
 Partition number: 1